stan-dev/statastan/README.md

 Testing
 -----------------
 StataStan has been tested with CmdStan 2.9.0, Stata versions from 11.2 to 14.0, and Stata flavors IC and SE.
-We have not added multicore capacity yet, but it is on the to-do list and is easy to do (see Stan manual).

 We have run it successfully on Linux, Mac and Windows, but we would like to hear from you if it works (or not) with Windows 10 or versions of Stata older than 11.

 Other notes
 ---------------
+* We find that specifying the CmdStan directory with a tilde in Mac OSX causes problems, and a complete path is advisable
+* On Mac and Linux, it is a really good idea to have the working directory and cmdstan directory paths without spaces.
+For parallel chains, this is essential at present (v1.2.2)
 * Non-existent globals and matrices, and non-numeric globals, get quietly ignored
 * Missing values are removed casewise by default (but you can change this)
 * Users need to take care not to leave output file names as defaults if they have anything precious called output.csv or modes.csv etc. - these files will be overwritten